ankraft/ACME-oneM2M-CSE/docs/Supported.md

 ## Release Versions

-The ACME CSE supports oneM2M release 2a, 3, and 4 for the resource types and functionalities listed below.
+The ACME CSE supports oneM2M release 2a, 3, and 4 for the supported resource types and functionalities listed below.

 ## CSE Types